 Any single broadband dataset is likely to give an incomplete view of connectivity.
 Using information from multiple datasets simultaneously can help mitigate this problem.
 Drawing insights by combining multiple broadband datasets is one goal of the TPI Broadband Map.

 One feature we will soon add is a “Broadband Connectivity Index” (BCI).
 The BCI incorporates information from multiple datasets in a way that makes it possible to compare overall connectivity objectively and consistently across any geographic areas.
-Specifically, the BCI uses a machine learning principal components analysis to take into account the share of households that can access fixed speeds of 25/3 and 100/25 (which we calculate by combining the FCC’s Form 477 data with the American Community Survey), average measured download speed (from Ookla), the share of households that connect at 25/3 (from Microsoft), and the share of households with a broadband subscription (from the American Community Survey).
+Specifically, the BCI uses a principal components analysis to take into account the share of households that can access fixed speeds of 25/3 and 100/25 (which we calculate by combining the FCC’s Form 477 data with the American Community Survey), average measured download speed (from Ookla), the share of households that connect at 25/3 (from Microsoft), and the share of households with a broadband subscription (from the American Community Survey).

 The BCI achieves two objectives.
 First, it makes it possible to compare connectivity across regions (counties, in this case) in an objective way.
 Second, it can help identify areas that government might usefully target for assistance.